vegardit/copycat/README.md

       [TARGET]              Directory to copy files to.

 Options:
+      --before <when>       Sync only files modified before this date/time (exclusive).
+Format same as --since.
+                              Mutually exclusive with --until.
       --config <path>       Path to a YAML config file.
       --copy-acl            Copy file permissions (ACL) for newly copied files.
       --delete              Delete extraneous files/directories from target.